mbechtiger/lcs_llm_tools/README.md

 - explore the LCS data dictionary definition for a view, to provide insight prior to the export (uses DMFQM)
 - export data from LCS to CSV - any output format can be implemented (uses DMFQM)
 - create a graphviz DOT file based on a <db.model> to display views definitions and assert relationships (uses DMFQM)
+- create a dictionary description in JSON format based on a <db.model> (uses DMFQM)
 - reformat/convert files exported with LCS proprietary module DMHVU (in Stream format) to CSV/XML/JSON (uses Python)
 - visualize a LCS Data Definition Language (DDL) file exported with LCS proprietary module DMDDBE using a tree-view (uses Python+wxpython)
 - remove a column from any CSV export file (uses Python+Pandas+csv)